 A heart attack is also called a myocardial infarction (MI).
 It happens when one or more parts of the heart muscle don’t get enough oxygen.
-That occurs when blood flow to the heart muscle is blocked.
+That occurs when blood flow to the heart muscle is narrowed or blocked.

 If the blood and oxygen supply is cut off, muscle cells of the heart begin to suffer damage and start to die (infarct).
-Permanent) damage begins within 30 minutes of blockage.
+Permanent damage begins within 30 minutes of blockage.
 The heart muscle may then no longer work as it should.

 A heart attack can happen to anyone.
 But certain factors can raise your risk for one.
 Some of these factors you can’t change.
 Others you may be able to manage through lifestyle changes and medical care.